DECODEproject/decode-mobile-app/README.md

 Remember to replace `YOUR_IP` with your computer ip

 ## Upgrade zenroom

 ### iOS

 to build zenroom for ios, execute `./build/build-ios.sh` inside the zenroom repository

 Copy the `zenroom/build/zenroom-ios.a` over overwrite the `wallet/ios/decode-app/zenroom-ios.a`

 ### Android

-Just overwrite the ``
+Just overwrite the `wallet/android/app/src/main/res/raw/zenroom` file with the static Zenroom binary.

 ## Deploy

 The apps have to be deploy as normal iOS / Android apps.

 But the javascript code has to be published in into expo using `expo publish --release-channel production`.

 You can deploy the js code, without having to re-upload the native apps.